fproject/workflowii/README.md

 ### What's Next ?

-This is just one way of using the *WorkflowBehavior* but there's much more and hopefully enough to assist you in your workflow management inside your Yii2 web app.
+This is just one way of using the *ActiveWorkflowBehavior* but there's much more and hopefully enough to assist you in your workflow management inside your Yii2 web app.

 In the meantime you can have a look to the [Usage Guide](guide) (still under dev) and send any feedback.